PMU State Estimation

 Info

-This method removes the need to restart and recreate both the Measurement and the PMUStateEstimation from the beginning when implementing changes to the existing measurement set.
-Next, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the gain matrix remains consistent.
+This concept removes the need to rebuild both the Measurement and the PMUStateEstimation from the beginning when implementing changes to the existing measurement set.
+In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.

 Power and Current Analysis